- Using OTB in Inventory Planner

 - The Calculation

 Open-to-Buy (OTB) allows you to input planned revenue goals and optimal stock coverage going into future months to determine a purchasing budget for future inventory orders while taking current stock, received and incoming orders, and markdowns into consideration.

-Since many retailers use product categories for planning rather than analyzing hundreds of individual products, plans can be created in OTB at the Category level.
-This strategy works well when products in the same category behave in a similar fashion, and when categories are mutually exclusive (SKUs only assigned to one category).
+Since many retailers use product Categories, Brands or Vendors/Suppliers for planning, rather than analyzing hundreds of individual products, plans can be created in OTB at the Category, Brand or Vendor/Supplier level.
+This strategy works well when products in the same category, Brand or from the same Vendor/Supplier, behave in a similar fashion.

 OTB is particularly useful for merchants planning for a highly seasonal business, companies with many new products being introduced, and businesses with aggressive revenue goals that need to be considered.

 Learn more: Open-To-Buy: How to Use This Formula to Better Manage Retail Inventory (Shopify Retail Blog)